 The National Association for Airboat Drag Racing (NAADR), founded in 2012, hosts between 5 to 7 airboat racing events each year that start in January and end in October with the championship race.

 Airboat drag racing has come a long way since it first started when rules and racing classes varied widely from race promoter to race promoter.
-It was Brad Hendry who had the idea of founding the NAADR in order to create a uniform set of rules and classes for racing.

 There are usually between twenty to thirty airboats racing per event and it is growing in such popularity that spectators will travel from as far as the West Coast to see the races.

-Due to the growth of the sport many innovations have sprung up with new boat designs hitting the scene all the time.
 Racing boats come in all sizes and types of construction material with hulls made from wood to fibreglass and some even have homemade propellers and fans.

 To learn more about airboat racing read our article Exploring the World of Airboat Racing.